 Measure 6a, Additional Obligations Is the school complying with all other obligations?
-Meets Standard: The school complied with all other legal, statutory, regulatory, or contractual requirements, including those contained in its charter contract, that are not otherwise explicitly addressed in these Operational Performance Standards, including but not limited to requirements from the following sources: Revisions to state charter law; Consent decrees; Provisions of the National School Lunch Program, School Breakfast Program, and/or After-School Snack Program, including nutritional and reimbursement requirements thereof, if food service is provided; School bus specifications, bus driver training and licensing requirements, and transportation survey deadlines, if transportation is provided; Intervention requirements by the authorizer; and Requirements by other entities to which the charter school is accountable (e.g., Georgia Department of Education, Professional Standards Commission, Department of Labor, etc.) 6 Approaches Standard: The school failed to comply with at least one other legal, statutory, regulatory, or contractual requirement, including those contained in its charter contract that is not otherwise explicitly addressed in these Operational Performance Standards during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
-3 Does Not Meet Standard: The school failed to comply with at least one other legal, statutory, regulatory, or contractual requirement, including those contained in its charter contract that is not otherwise explicitly addressed in these Operational Performance Standards.
-0 Measure 6b, Continuing Obligations Is the school remedying noncompliance after proper notification?
-Meets Standard: The school fulfilled the terms of a corrective action plan required because of the school's probationary status, and the SCSC determined that the conditions which precipitated the probation no longer exist and that no new conditions necessitate probationary status.
-6 Does Not Meet Standard: Failure to adhere to probation requirements, including but not limited to failure to implement a corrective action plan; failure to implement a required corrective action plan timely; failure to produce interim reports in the form and at the time required by the SCSC, or failure to remediate conditions that precipitated the probationary status.
-0
+Available Meets Standard: The school complied with all other legal, statutory, regulatory, or contractual requirements, including those contained in its charter contract, that are not otherwise explicitly addressed in these Operational Performance Standards, including but not limited to requirements from the following sources: 4 Approaches Standard: The school failed to comply with at least one other legal, statutory, regulatory, or contractual requirement, including those contained in its charter contract that is not otherwise explicitly addressed in these Operational Performance Standards during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+Does Not Meet Standard: The school failed to comply with at least one other legal, statutory, regulatory, or contractual requirement, including those contained in its charter contract that is not otherwise explicitly addressed in these Operational Performance Standards.
+Measure 6b, Continuing Obligations Is the school remedying noncompliance after proper notification?
+Meets Standard: The school corrected noncompliance with legal, statutory, regulatory, contractual requirements, or SCSC directives after notification from the SCSC of noncompliance or the school has no matters of material noncompliance for which it received notification from the SCSC.
+Does Not Meet Standard: The school failed to correct at least one matter of noncompliance with legal, statutory, regulatory, contractual requirements, or SCSC directives after notification from the SCSC of noncompliance.
+Total Points Available-Section III.
+Indicator 6: 10 points